mrcrilly/aws-ab-deployments/README.md

 ### Common Uses
 This is a list of common command line combinations, and their effects.

-- `python main.py --environment qa --elb-name qa-public --verbose`: a standard **eight** node A/B deployment, printing out all messages to STDOUT;
+`python main.py --environment qa --elb-name qa-public --verbose`

+A standard **eight** node A/B deployment, printing out all messages to STDOUT;

-- `python main.py --environment qa --elb-name qa-public --instance-count 4`: quietly A/B QA, bringing up four nodes instead of the default eight;
+`python main.py --environment qa --elb-name qa-public --instance-count 4`

+Quietly A/B QA, bringing up four nodes instead of the default eight;

-- `python main.py --environment selenium --single-asg`: our jMeter ASG doesn't have a "B" counterpart, so the `--single-asg` flag just refreshes the ASG name provided to `--environment`;
+`python main.py --environment selenium --single-asg`

+Our jMeter ASG doesn't have a "B" counterpart, so the `--single-asg` flag just refreshes the ASG name provided to `--environment`;

-- `python main.py --environment development --zero`: essentially burn down the environment, reducing the active ASG to `0` instances;
+`python main.py --environment development --zero`

+Essentially burn down the environment, reducing the active ASG to `0` instances;

 ## Process
 These are the processes the A/B Deployment script runs through when executed: